AKRGames/AlterTrack-archive/EverySingleAlterTrackTweetEver.md

 > [#FNFAlterTrackAU](https://twitter.com/hashtag/FNFAlterTrackAU?src=hashtag_click)<br>
 > ![The first AlterTrack Sky sprite](/images/ATSky_v1.png "mmh, still need some work to do")

-Bro got it all wrong, bbpanzu doesn't own the Sky character.
+Bro got it all wrong, bbpanzu didn't even own the Sky character.
 But still, considering what happened with Sky and how he wanted to give the character (and others) a second chance...

 -> [link to archived tweet (there will be more)](https://web.archive.org/web/20211201222149/https://twitter.com/DanDevDream/status/1465520809510940675) <-
 ___